 3) A fence or railing system shall be installed at maintenance buildings, driveways, pit areas, and fuel storage pumping areas to keep patrons awaiting rides and spectators from entering these track areas without the permission of, or direction by, track personnel.

-4) No intersecting configurations, including but not limited to a Figure 8 course or opposing traffic configuration, shall be permitted.
+4) No intersecting configurations, including but not limited to a figure 8 course or opposing traffic configuration, shall be permitted.

 c) Operation